-August 2023 Early Retirement Update – Back to School Edition
+September 2024 Early Retirement Update – Alaska Cruise Edition

 On to our financial progress.
-August was a mixed month for our finances.
-Our net worth dropped by $75,000 to end August at $2,784,000.
-Our income totaled $3,571, while our spending was a relatively moderate $2,615 for the month of August.
+September was another great month for our finances.
+Our net worth shot up by $54,000 to end the month at $3,366,000.
+Our income of $10,109 was substantially more than our spending of $1,768 for the month of September.

 Let’s jump into the details from last month.